 Set up a bartering system

 Develop synergistic relationships with people you have contact with on a regular basis.
 Your business may have services to offer in exchange for the use of a client’s skills.
-For example, an IT company can provide free software updates to a financial advisor in exchange for tax advice.
+For example, an IT company can provide free software updates to a financial adviser in exchange for tax advice.

 Bartering may mean making small sacrifices on the road to getting that big payday.
 Taking on projects that may not be profitable right now can open doors to better opportunities later.
 If you help out others, their word-of-mouth may help to get your business’ name out there.